flood-io/element/packages/docs/docs/start/init.md

 ---

+Now you are familiar with some of the commands in [Element CLI](../guides/CLI.md).
 Next we'll talk about scripting basics of Element.